⚠️ We are currently updating our 2021/22 tax guidance across the website

 If no tax return is needed, how is the deceased’s tax position finalised?

 HMRC will send a letter to the personal representative or – if not known – the last known address of the deceased.
-The letter should explain the process of reconciling the tax affairs of the deceased up to the date of death and that a P800 tax calculation (or Simple Assessment) will be sent, once HMRC have received the final income and tax information from the pension providers, employers, Department for Work and Pensions (DWP), etc.
+The letter should explain the process of reconciling the tax affairs of the deceased up to the date of death and that a P800 tax calculation (or a Simple Assessment) will be sent, once HMRC have received the final income and tax information from the pension providers, employers, Department for Work and Pensions (DWP), etc. The personal representative should advise HMRC of any savings or property income or capital gains.

 Be aware that the deceased may have more than one tax year to be reconciled, especially if they had been ill and had neglected their tax affairs for some time.